anandintouch/aerospike-jdbc-connector/README.md

  git clone https://github.com/anandintouch/aerospike-jdbc-connector.git

-Execute the following command from the rood directory of the project:
+Execute the following command from the root directory of the project:

  mvn clean package